ULTIMATE-YORK/ULTIMATE/case_studies/DPM-FX Dynamic power mgmt for foreign exchange/README.md

 ## Objectives

-Using ULTIMATE, we analyze the following properties by varying **pIdle2Sleep**.
+Using ULTIMATE, we analyze the following property by varying **pIdle2Sleep**.
 1. **FX Workflow Execution Time**: The expected number of transaction processing time in miliseconds.
-2. **Power Consumption Trade-offs**: The effect of DPM decisions on performance and energy savings.

 <p align="center">